Safiul-Azam/the-sultan-luxury-hotel-client/README.md

 * daisyui
 * tailwindcss

+### `for backend`
+* node.js
+* express.js
+* mongoose
+* cors
+* dotenv for secret key
+* JWT token
+* bcryptjs
+* cookie-parser

-# features and functionality
+# `features and functionality`
 * This site is created with an awesome UI design and some features and functionality. and it is responsive for some devices.
 * Implemented Oauth for authorization and authentication by JSON web token.
 * Can book any room with date. without the dates that are already booked. and implemented some awesome features
 * Created a awesome dashboard, used in dashboard recharts-package for AreaChart and PieChart.
 And it has different view for admin and normal user
-* node.js, express.js used as a backend for this site. for the database used MongoDB atlas and used mongoose for a schema-based solution to model
+* Used node.js, express.js as a backend for this site, mongoDb atlas for the database and mongoose for a schema-based solution to model